Lectionary Bible Studies and Sermons

 The sun of righteousness.
 3:13-4:3

-[Seed logo] Introduction
+Introduction

 The passage

 v13.
-The Lord brings a charge against his people, a charge that they speak perversely against him, they are repeating malicious gossip.
+The Lord brings a charge against his people, a charge that they speak perversely against him; they are repeating malicious gossip.
 The people's response is "what are the words?"

 v15.
 In fact, it seems that those who live an evil life are the ones who succeed; they are the "blessed" ones - happy, prosperous and satisfied, ie. the wicked are not punished.
 The selfishness of the wicked is vindicated in their successful life.

 v16.
-Some of the people recognize that these "harsh" words are evil, and so they repent; they hear the prophets words, respond in mutual confession and are, in turn, heard by the Lord.
+Some of the people recognize that these "harsh" words are evil and so they repent; they hear the prophet's words, respond in mutual confession and are, in turn, heard by the Lord.
 The Lord then acts to record their names in the "scroll of remembrance", the "book of life" that has always existed to record the names of those who revere and esteem the Lord, cf. Ex.32:32.

 v17.
 In response, the Lord makes a binding promise to the remnant of the people.
-Because they are his special people, his own possession, he will gather them to himself and protect them as he did Israel at the time of the Exodus.
+Because they are his special people, his own possession, he will gather them to himself and protect them as he did Israel during the time of the Exodus.

 v18.
 It may be difficult to distinguish between the remnant and those Israelites who now consider that the selfish self-sufficient-ones are the blessed-ones, but the day is coming when the distinction will be patently clear.